ThilinaPrasad/ThilinaPrasad/README.md

 ### Hi there!!
-My name is Thilina Prasad.
+My name is Thilina Prasad Jaathilaka.
 A graduate from Department of Computer Science & Engineering, University of Moratuwa.

 ##### Technologies
 Java | JavScript | TypeScript | Python | Php | JSP | HTML | CSS